Ruggedy-Limited/ruggedy-vma/readme.md

 ## Development Roadmap

-This still needs to be clearly defined, but the plan is to make some improvements to the XML parser and to create a single command setup process in the next couple of months.
+This still needs to be clearly defined, but the immediate plans are to make some improvements to the XML parser and to create a single command setup process in the next couple of months.

 ## Contributing